 The WordPress login widget plugin that does the job is Sidebar Login.

-Unlike most of the WordPress login widgets, a whole plugin options page is provided.
-This allows you to set different headings for logged in and logged out users, and set the urls that users should be redirected to after logging in and out.
-You can choose whether to display a register link, lost password link or the user’s Avatar (photo) in the widget.
+Unlike most of the WordPress login widgets, a whole plugin options page is provided with various widget settings.
+This allows you to set different headings for logged in and logged out users, and set the URLs that users should be redirected to after logging in and out using the href attribute.
+You can choose whether to display a registration link (that takes the user to a registration form), forgot password link, or the user's Avatar (photo) in the widget.
 You can even add some custom links to appear at the bottom of the login widget.

 The widget automatically integrated with the website theme, so it looked good straight away.
-The only improvement I would make is to add a space between the check box and the ‘Remember me’ button – but then again, I am a perfectionist!
+It added a simple login form to the sidebar on the homepage (e.g. example.com) as shown in the screenshot above.
+The only improvement I would make is to add a space between the check box and the 'Remember me' button by adding CSS to the stylesheet - but then again, I am a perfectionist!

-So my vote is that Sidebar Login is the best WordPress login widget plugin.
+So my vote is that Sidebar Login is the best WordPress login widget plugin to add a login form to your website and quickly authenticate users.